O'Connor Logo

 GA4 isn't broken.
 It's running three different attribution models simultaneously, and attribution is tied to the scope of the dimension (the row in your table), not the report itself.

-In my experience working with dozens of UK businesses, this is the number one source of GA4 confusion.
+In my experience working with UK businesses over the past 20 years, this is the number one source of GA4 confusion.
 When clients show me their Traffic Acquisition report for the first time, they're always looking at what I call a "Frankenstein" of attribution models.
-I've audited over 100 GA4 accounts in the past two years, and this multi-model approach catches every single business owner off guard initially.
+From what I've seen auditing dozens of GA4 accounts, this multi-model approach catches every business owner off guard initially.

 What Are GA4's Three Attribution Models?